WAGT-CD: WAGT intellectual unit

+Current WAGT-CD license

 The license for W67BE (the call letters reflected its original location on UHF channel 67) was first granted on March 28, 1985.
 It was Augusta's first independent station, airing a collection of public domain black-and-white western movies, infomercials and programming such as Sewing with Nancy (unusual as that program was mainly offered for public television).
 It later became Augusta's first Fox affiliate before the emergence of WFXG (channel 54) in 1991.
-The station would eventually re-make itself, and on January 2, 1995, the station became WBEK-LP, an affiliate of The WB.
+The station would eventually re-make itself, and on January 2, 1995, the station became WBEK-LP; nine days later, it became an affiliate of The WB upon the network's launch.
 During this period, the station was known locally as "The WB on WBEK 67".

 In 1998, WBAU, a local affiliate of The WB 100+ Station Group, signed on, appearing on cable systems in the Augusta area; as a result, WBEK lost its WB affiliation.
 The station then became an affiliate of UPN, and for a few years sold advertising on WBAU, before these rights went to WRDW-TV (channel 12; this changed hands once more before The WB 100+ was replaced with The CW Plus).
-In 2001, WBEK moved to its present channel location, channel 16, and obtained Class A status (modifying its call sign to WBEK-CA).
+In 2001, WBEK moved to a new channel location, channel 16, and obtained Class A status (modifying its call sign to WBEK-CA).

 After the affiliation switch, the station attempted to maintain its status as a "top" local affiliate.
 The station's move to channel 16 had come with a loss in power, and viewership began to decline.
 The station picked up a secondary affiliation with America One during this period.
 In 2004, the station lost the UPN affiliation to WRDW's digital subchannel 31.2 ("UPN Augusta"), and continued on with America One programming to very little viewer interest.
 In 2015, the station converted to digital broadcasting and became WBEK-CD.
 That same year, America One and cable network Youtoo TV merged to become Youtoo America.

 On August 27, 2015, longtime owner AVN agreed to sell WBEK-CD to Gray Television, owner of WRDW-TV, for $550,000.
 The sale did not include the station's existing cable carriage on Comcast or the WBEK call letters; Gray thus applied to change the station's call letters to WRDW-CD.
 The sale was completed on October 27, 2015, at which time the call sign change to WRDW-CD took effect.